Music: Faith No More

 - Comedic Sociopathy: "Ricochet" has the line "It's always funny until someone gets hurt, and then it's just hilarious".

 - Concept Video: The "Last Cup Of Sorrow" video is an Affectionate Parody of Vertigo, with Mike Patton as Scottie, Jennifer Jason Leigh as Madeleine, and the rest of the band making humorous cameos.

-- Cover Version: "Easy" by the Commodores, "War Pigs" by Black Sabbath, the Midnight Cowboy theme, "Poker Face" by Lady Gaga, "Let's Lynch The Landlord" by Dead Kennedys, "Reunited" by Peaches And Herb, "I Started A Joke" by the Bee Gees, "I Wanna Fuck Myself" by GG Allin, "N*ggas in Paris" by Kanye West and Jay-Z, "Highway Star" by Deep Purple.
-It should be noted that not all of these are full covers - some were just brief snippets they would include in the beginning or middle of their own songs when playing live.
+- Cover Version: "Easy" by the Commodores, "War Pigs" by Black Sabbath, the Midnight Cowboy theme, "Poker Face" by Lady Gaga, "Let's Lynch The Landlord" by Dead Kennedys, "Reunited" by Peaches And Herb, "I Started A Joke" by The Bee Gees, "I Wanna Fuck Myself" by GG Allin, "Niggas in Paris" by Kanye West and Jay-Z, "Highway Star" by Deep Purple.
+Not all of these are full covers - some were brief snippets they would include in the beginning or middle of their own songs when playing live.

 - Darker and Edgier: King for a Day...
 Fool for a Lifetime was heavier and almost keyboard-less due to Roddy Bottum being largely absent during that album's production.

 - A Date with Rosie Palms: "Jizzlobber".
 Some would say it's a Darker and Edgier take on the trope.

 - Epic Rocking: "The Real Thing", "Jizzlobber", "Zombie Eaters", "King for a Day", their cover of "War Pigs".
 Ironically, "Epic" is slightly less than five minutes long (4:55).